emilycoplin/emilycoplin.github.io/README.md

 # Number of mass shootings in the United States between 1982 and February 2020, by state

+This map shows the ranking of states in the United States with the highest number of massing shootings, since the year 1982 up until February 2020.
+It shows that California is the highest state with a total of 20 mass shootings, while several states are at the lowest with only 1.

 <iframe src="https://www.google.com/maps/d/u/1/embed?mid=1vvLurY1IOS3E-GXxqZWIL6zlua6znSBJ" width="640" height="480"></iframe>